Last Updated on January 26, 2022

 Indeed, eagle-eyed viewers will have noticed that it was actually Somerleyton Hall used to recreate the Queen’s Sandringham retreat rather than the estate itself.
 Interestingly, set designers also dressed up the stately Elveden Hall to look like a Ghanian palace back in the first season.

-A forty five minute drive from our barns for rent, you’ll have no difficulty in getting dressed up to enjoy something special when staying with us.
+A forty-five minute drive from Woodfarm, you’ll have no difficulty in getting dressed up to enjoy something special when staying with us.

 What’s more, if you visit on a Friday during the height of summer, you’ll be able to enjoy one of the “Newmarket Nights” which feature live performances from arena-filling music acts like the Beach Boys, Tom Jones and the Script.